ericnoonan00/EricNoonanIT1025/Lab 2/readme.md

 ### Hexadecimal Color Representation
 Hexadecimal is used to represent a color on the color wheel when we program.
 For example, ab00ff is a magenta-like purple color.
 While pleasant to the eye, this color may be problematic in constructing a webpage due to many normal colors not being contrasted enough against it.
 For example that color text would not be legible on a black or blue background.
 It would have to be a jarring, bright green in order to get enough contrast, however that would hurt the eyes.
+___
+# Summary
+In Lab 2 we examined different types of storage, how a CPU works with an ALU to produce an output, different types of logic gates, and different numeric representations.
+Before this Lab, I didn't know how a CPU worked, and now that I do, I find it very interesting.
+It really blows my mind how a computer can take physical, electrical charges and turn it into digital output; all in a billionth of a second.